-The mental health professional asks the patient open-ended and diagnosis-specific questions to elicit answers that may be relevant in diagnosing a mental health condition.
-The goal is to learn more about the patient’s current problems and symptoms as well as their personal and family psychiatric and medical histories.
+Mental health professionals ask patients open-ended and diagnosis-specific questions to elicit answers that may be relevant in diagnosing a mental health condition.
+The goal is to learn more about the patient’s current problems and symptoms as well as understand their personal and family psychiatric and medical histories.

 A comprehensive psychiatric evaluation may be necessary to diagnose any number of emotional, behavioral, or developmental disorders.
 An evaluation of a child, adolescent, or adult is made based on behaviors present and in relation to physical, genetic, environmental, social, cognitive (thinking), emotional, and educational components that may be affected as a result of the behaviors presented.

 Many times, families, spouses, or friends are the first to suspect that their loved one is challenged by feelings, behaviors, and/or environmental conditions that cause them to act disruptive, rebellious, or sad.
-This may include; problems with relationships with friends and/or family members, work, school, sleeping, eating, substance abuse, emotional expression, development, coping, attentiveness, and responsiveness.
-It is important for families who suspect a problem in one, or more, of these areas to seek treatment as soon as possible.
+This may include; problems with relationships with friends and/or family members, difficulty with work, school, sleeping, eating, substance abuse, emotional expression, development, coping, attentiveness, and responsiveness.
+It is important for families who suspect a problem in one or more, of these areas to encourage their loved one to seek treatment as soon as possible.

-A General evaluation intended to collect enough data about the patient to develop an initial psychiatric diagnosis and an initial treatment plan.
+A General evaluation intended to collect enough data about the patient to develop an initial psychiatric diagnosis and an appropriate treatment plan.

 An emergency evaluation is performed when the patient has thoughts or feelings that are intolerable, or when the patient displays harmful behavior that requires a prompt response.

-A clinical mental health consultation is an assessment requested by another health professional, the patient, a family member or others as a means of helping diagnose, treat or manage a patient with a suspected mental disorder or behavioral problem.
+A clinical evaluation is an assessment requested by another health professional, the patient, a family member or other as a means of helping diagnose, treat, or manage a patient with a suspected mental disorder or behavioral problem.

 The following are the most common components of a comprehensive, diagnostic psychiatric evaluation.